TheTrillionaireDev/SkoolPocket/README.md

 ## 👨‍💻 Author

-Built by Kennedy David Kelechi
+Built by Kennedy David Kelechi and David Jerry

 ---